-Both Clio Manage (cloud-based legal practice management software) and Clio Grow (cloud-based client intake and legal customer relationship management software) come together to form the Clio Suite, the only end-to-end software solution for law firms.
+Both Clio Manage (cloud-based legal practice management software) and Clio Grow (cloud-based client intake and legal customer relationship management software) come together to form the Clio Complete, the only end-to-end software solution for law firms.

 Want to learn more?
 Watch how law firms use Clio.

 MyCase is a cloud-based practice management and payments software provider that offers a rich set of client intake and lead management, case management, billing and payments, document automation, and client communication features.